Humanitarian impact of the war in Donbas: Abductions and torture

-A statement released on 22 August 2014 by Lithuanian foreign minister Linas Antanas Linkevičius said that the Lithuanian honorary consul in Luhansk, Mykola Zelenec, was abducted by pro-Russian Russia's controlled extremists and killed.
+A statement released on 22 August 2014 by Lithuanian foreign minister Linas Antanas Linkevičius said that the Lithuanian honorary consul in Luhansk, Mykola Zelenec, was abducted by pro-Russian separatists and killed.
 Linkevičius defined the abductors as 'terrorists'.
 A report released on the same day by Human Rights Watch criticised government forces for "the serial arrests of Russian journalists in Ukraine" and "the actions of extremists like parliamentarian Oleh Lyashko, who has repeatedly abducted and abused people accused of involvement with the insurgency".
-Another report released in late August by Human Rights Watch said that separatist forces were "arbitrarily detaining civilians and subjecting them to torture, degrading treatment, and forced labour", and that the Russia's controlled extremists "detained civilians for use as hostages".
+Another report released in late August by Human Rights Watch said that separatist forces were "arbitrarily detaining civilians and subjecting them to torture, degrading treatment, and forced labour", and that the separatists "detained civilians for use as hostages".
 Izolyatsia prison in Donetsk is a notorious site of illegal detention and torture.

+One of the first recorded cases of torture of prisoners of war in Ukraine was an incident on 7 October 2014, in the city of Zuhres (Donetsk region), when 53-year-old Ukrainian Ihor Kozhoma, who was trying to take his wife out of the occupied territory, was tied to a column and tortured for several hours by Russians and local separatists.
+A similar case was with Donetsk resident Iryna Dovhan (civilian) who was publicly tortured for her pro-Ukrainian position.

 A report by the OHCHR that was released on 2 March 2015 said that Ukrainian law enforcement agencies had engaged in a "pattern of enforced disappearances, secret detention and ill-treatment" of people suspected of "separatism" and "terrorism".
 In addition, the report noted that DPR leader Alexander Zakharchenko said that his forces detained up to five "Ukrainian subversives" each day.
 It was estimated that about 632 people were under illegal detention by separatist forces on 11 December 2014.

 On 2 June 2017, the freelance journalist Stanislav Aseyev was abducted.
 The de facto DNR government initially denied knowing his whereabouts.
 On 16 July, an agent of the DNR's "Ministry of State Security" confirmed that Aseyev was in their custody and that he was suspected of "espionage".
 Independent media is not allowed to report from the "DNR"-controlled territory.
 Aseyev was released as part of an exchange of prisoners in 2019 after more than two years in Izolyatsia.

+In early May 2024, Artem Lysohor, the Ukrainian Head of the Luhansk Regional Military–Civil Administration, claimed that since 6 May 2024 mothers giving births in the Russia's controlled part of the Luhansk Oblast hospitals will have to prove that one of the newborn's parents have a Russian citizenship, otherwise they will not be allowed to leave the hospitals with their newborns who may be taken away.
+There is no confirmation of these claims.